Barack Obama finds rare bipartisan support by bashing social-media shaming

 With that, Obama effectively inserted himself into the ongoing debate that surrounds cancel culture, a term that refers to a mass effort, usually carried out on social media, to call out prominent people for any alleged wrongdoing and demand that they lose access to their public platforms.

 The strategy has proved vital to holding powerful figures accountable, sparking international movements such as #MeToo.
-But "canceling" has also been criticised for encouraging mob behaviour that often results in major consequences to people's lives and careers over missteps such as old inappropriate tweets, The Washington Post's Abby Ohlheiser and Elahe Izadi reported.
+But "cancelling" has also been criticised for encouraging mob behaviour that often results in major consequences to people's lives and careers over missteps such as old inappropriate tweets, The Washington Post's Abby Ohlheiser and Elahe Izadi reported.

-Boycotts have long been considered an efficient method of motivating change, but the intense censoring of people or groups on social media is a newer tactic that has gained popularity among the left over the past several years, according to CNN's Chris Cillizza, who described it as "one of the defining hallmarks of our culture in the post-Obama presidency."
+Boycotts have long been considered an efficient method of motivating change, but the intense censoring of people or groups on social media is a newer tactic that has gained popularity among the left over the past several years, according to CNN's Chris Cillizza, who described it as "one of the defining hallmarks of our culture in the post-Obama presidency".

 "Say something wrong, tweet something people disagree with, express an opinion that is surprising or contradicts the established view people have of you, and the demands for you to be fired, de-friended or otherwise driven from the realms of men quickly follow," Cillizza wrote.

 It is not especially surprising then that Obama, known for promoting compromise, would take issue with an approach that hinges on the premise that everything is black and white - and Tuesday wasn't the first time that he's publicly raised concerns.
-In his first interview after leaving office, Obama criticised unnamed leaders for using social media to sow division, The Post's William Booth reported.
+In his first interview after leaving office, Obama criticised unnamed leaders for using social media to sow division, the Post's William Booth reported.

 "One of the dangers of the Internet is that people can have entirely different realities.
 They can be cocooned in information that reinforces their current biases," Obama said in December 2017.